Introduction#

 304 NOT MODIFIED

-The resource hasn’t changed since the time specified in the request’s If-Modified-Since header.
+The requested resource has not changed since the time specified in the request’s If-Modified-Since header.

 400 BAD REQUEST